 MGH Aspire offers fall, spring and summer programs to help children, teens, and adults with high cognitive autism spectrum disorder or a related social profile make social connections and develop independence.
 Our participants learn the skills they need to achieve their full potential at home, school, work, and in their communities.

-The Spring & Summer 2018 Program Schedules are out now!
+Our Summer 2018 Program Schedule is out now!
 Please note: All applications will be processed on a first-come, first-serve basis.

 Check out our Events page for details on our special events.

 Keep up with Aspire news past and present with our MGH Aspire Wire Archives.

 Donate to Aspire here.

 Click to view our Summer 2018 Dates & Tuition for all Programs:

 MGH Aspire1 Maguire Rd Lexington, Massachusetts 02421Ph.
 781.860.1900Fax: 781.860.1920Email: firstname.lastname@example.org